benjclark/testing-workshop/README.md

 > **NOTICE**: Our employees have been trying to complete the https://frontendmasters.com/courses/testing-practices-principles/ course.
-However the supporting codebase was left in a boken state.
+However the supporting codebase was left in a broken state.
 I have fixed the codebase to allow my employees to do the course.

 ***